11 dead, 4 injured in fire at scrap warehouse in India

 HYDERABAD, India (AP) — A major fire in a scrap warehouse killed at least 11 people and injured four others Wednesday in India’s southern Hyderabad city, police and officials said.

 Police said 15 laborers were sleeping in the shop when fire caused by a short-circuit broke out, trapping the people inside.
-The laborers were from the eastern state of Bihar and had come to Hyderabad for employment.
+The laborers were from the eastern state of Bihar — about 1,300 kilometers (800 miles) away — and had come to Hyderabad for employment.

 Kalvakuntla Chandrashekar Rao, the chief minister of Telangana state, of which Hyderabad is the capital, expressed his condolences and ordered monetary compensation for the deceased.